Next generation warfare from a Swedish perspective

 “With enough unmanned drones, for example, one could control an airspace for a long time or attack various strategic targets on a large scale.
 This is something we need to think about from a Swedish perspective, since the Swedish Armed Forces does not yet use drone technology.
 For example, do we have sufficient military resources to stop large-scale drone strikes? ”

-The third dimension analyzed in the article is next-generation weapons.
+The third dimension analysed in the article is next-generation weapons.
 The United States, for example, has begun to develop a new type of ammunition, a 6.8 millimeter bullet that can fire at longer ranges and produces greater effect.